abbeyseto/Email-Status-Microservice/README.md

 ### Remotely

-Two API endpoint will be generated after deployment. they should be in the format
+Two API endpoint will be generated after deployment, found after running `npx sls deploy` command.
+Output should be in the format

 - https://ApiEndpoint/dev/sendEmail - This is the endpoint for sending email.